-Old Town Alexandria With Small Dogs: What to Expect and How to Walk It
+Walking Old Town Alexandria With Small Dogs: A Local Guide

 Old Town Alexandria is easy to walk with a dog, but it doesn't feel the same from one block to the next.